Christopheremorgan/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+One in particular that would be helpful for Louise to get a read on how well the campaign is going after launch is understanding percentage funded rates for failed campaigns.
+Since Louise's funding has started strong her likelihood of success is high as less than 3% of failed projects achieved at least 50% of their funding goal.